Puri

-The economy of Puri is dependent on the religious importance of the Jagannath Temple to the extent of nearly 80 percent.
+The economy of Puri is dependent on the religious importance of the Jagannath Temple to the extent of nearly 80 per cent.
 The 24 festivals, including 13 major ones, held every year in the temple complex contribute to the economy; Ratha Yatra and its related festivals are the most important which are attended by millions of people every year.
 Sand art and applique art are some of the important crafts of the city.

 Puri has been chosen as one of the heritage cities for Heritage City Development and Augmentation Yojana (HRIDAY) scheme of Government of India.

-Puri is a significant part of the "Krishna pilgrimage circuit" which also includes Mathura, Vrindavan, Barsana, Gokula, Govardhan, Kurukshetra and Dwarka.
+Puri is a significant part of the "Krishna pilgrimage circuit" which also includes Mathura, Vrindavan, Barsana, Gokul, Govardhan, Kurukshetra and Dwarka.